ahaborte918/vpn/README.md

 STEP 4 – Connecting to the VPN (Free Version)

-Using the local computer (not Remote Desktop) go to www.protonvpn.com and create a free account.
-DO NOT you use the VM unless you understand French because that is what will be displayed on your browser.
-After the logging into your account, copy the URL from Proton VPN's website (EXAMPLE 4A) and paste it into to the VM web browser.
+Using our local computer (not Remote Desktop) head to www.protonvpn.com and create a free account.
+DO NOT use the Virtual Machine because French will be displayed on the browser since our location has changed to France (as mentioned in EXAMPLE 3C).
+After logging into our account, let's copy the URL from Proton VPN's website (EXAMPLE 4A) & paste it into to our VM's web browser.

 </p>